richardanaya/cryptoidentity/README.md

 With these two simple methods, you can start talking with other people to setup conversations between crypto identities

-1. Person A signs a message to public letting them know they are here with Person A's safe identity!
+1. Jane signs a message to public letting them know they are here with Janes's safe identity!
-2. Person B verifies Person A as the source of message with safe identity
+2. Bob verifies Jane as the source of message with Jane's safe identity
-3. Person B encrypts Person B's safe identity and sends to Person A
+3. Bob encrypts his safe identity and sends to Jane
-4. Person A encypts a message using Person B's safe identity and sends to Person B
+4. Jane encypts a message using Bob's safe identity and sends to him

-Person A and B can now talk encrypted back and forth with each other
+Jane and Bob can now talk encrypted back and forth with each other

 #Example